brendeni1/cider-song-playlist-manager/README.md

 ## Features

-### 🎯 Inline "Add to Playlist" Button
+### 🎯 Inline "Add to Playlist" Button and Replaces Native Cider Button For Now Playing Songs

 Hover over any track to reveal a quick-access button that lets you add songs to multiple playlists instantly.
+You can also add to a playlist by using the native "Add to Playlist" button in Cider on a now playing song.

 ![Inline Add to Playlist Button](images/inline-button.png)